 How do they work?

 Septic tanks use a simple treatment process which allows the treated wastewater to drain away to a soakaway or stream.
 A soakaway is a hole dug in the ground and filled with rubble and coarse stones, designed to disperse water back into the surrounding ground without flooding.

 A septic tank has two chambers and is buried underground in the same way as a cesspit.
 As wastewater enters the first tank, solids settle at the bottom and begin to decompose, while liquid flows through to the second chamber.
 This allows any smaller suspended solids to settle and the water to exit the tank through the soakaway.

 Emptying your septic tank

 It’s advisable to have sludge removed from the septic tank regularly, ideally every six to twelve months.
 Bacteria in the tank is vital to the biological decomposition process, so over-use of biological cleaning products and bleach is not recommended.
 It is crucial that you avoid pouring hazardous waste down your drains or toilets, as this can also cause potential threats to the environment and to your septic tank.
 Emptying your septic tank when necessary helps to prevent overflowing, blockage, costly damage to your system and damage to the environment.
 At Brooks Waste we specialise in septic tank emptying services to ensure that these problems do not arise.

 With years of experience in the industry, we take care to adhere to all health, safety and environmental regulations.
 Not only do we make sure your septic tank is emptied safely, we are also able to provide you with the necessary information to help maintain and look after your septic tank correctly.

-- We use tankering and vacuumation equipment to remove the sludge from your septic tank
+- Our team use tankering and vacuumation equipment to remove the sludge from your septic tank

 - We take care when disposing of all waste materials in the correct way at a sewage treatment plant